 Calaveras County is experiencing the after effects of the devastating September 2015 Butte Fire.
 At 70,800+ acres burned, over 475 homes destroyed, 343 non-residences destroyed, and 45 homes damaged, the Butte Fire now ranks as the 7th most destructive fire in California history!
 With your volunteer help or donation the cleanup and rebuild can take place.

-As the only non-profit home builder in the County, Habitat for Humanity Calaveras is here to help the long term repair and rebuilding.
-Habitat Calaveras has helped with disasters including hurricane Katrina and the Haiti earthquake.
-Now we need to help families in our own county resume the life they love in Calaveras County.
+As the only non-profit home builder in the County, Habitat for Humanity Calaveras is here to help with repairs and rebuilding.

-Your generous donaton will help families in Calaveras County affected by this disaster rebuild just like those who survived the Old Gulch Fire did in 1992.
+Your generous donaton will help families in Calaveras County affected by this disaster rebuild.
 Thank you.

-If you haven't yet decided, volunteering with Habitat is an easy way get involved in your community.
+Volunteering with Habitat is an easy way get involved in your community.
 A few hours each month can make a world of difference.
-Volunteers with Habitat help in a variety of ways; helping seniors, veterans, or your neighbors with cleaning, painting, construction or home repair, or with the permitting process.
-The list is endless.
+Volunteers help in a variety of ways; helping seniors, veterans, or your neighbors with cleaning, painting, construction or home repair.
+You can even volunteer to work in our ReStore!

 Take a moment to consider how enriched your life will be by volunteering.
 Use the link to volunteer, or call our office.
 We will be happy to discuss how you can help.